pristine-shin/FlashDrop/api_docs/api_routes.md

   - **Body**:
     ```json
     {
-      "message": "Product removed from the wishlist"
+      "message": "Post removed from the likes"
     }
     ```